Frank Nicholas Meyer: Expeditions

+First Asian expedition

-Frank Meyer accepted David Fairchild's proposition to collect plants for the USDA in China and began preparations for the trip, arriving in Peking in September 1905.
+Frank Meyer accepted David Fairchild's proposition to collect plants for the USDA in China and began preparations for the trip, arriving in Peking (now Beijing) in September 1905.
 The expedition would last two and a half years, taking him to the Ming Tombs Valley, Mongolia, Manchuria, Korea and Siberia.
-In February 1907 in Shanghai, China Meyer had an awkward meeting with Arnold Arboretum plant explorer Ernest H. Wilson concerning collecting requirements; however, they later became good friends.
+In February 1907 in Shanghai, China, Meyer had an awkward meeting with Arnold Arboretum plant explorer Ernest H. Wilson concerning collecting requirements; however, they later became good friends.
 Meyer concentrated on collecting seeds and scions of fruit trees and other edible plants such as the Chinese pistachio (Pistacia chinensis), wild peach trees (Prunus davidiana) and a dwarf lemon (Citrus x meyeri), as well as ornamentals such as a maple (Acer truncatum), a columnar juniper (Juniperus chinensis ‘Columnaris’) and the Amur lilac (Syringa amurensis.)

+Second Asia-Europe expedition

 Meyer returned to the United States in the summer of 1908 and spent the next year visiting agricultural experiment stations and sorting the photographs from his expedition.
 In the fall of 1909, he returned to Asia by way of Europe, where he visited Kew and other botanical gardens on the continent.
 Meyer continued on to Crimea, where he made several significant discoveries and continued on to Azerbaidzhan, Armenia, Turkmenistan, and Chinese Turkestan (now Xinjiang), all the while collecting numerous specimens for the USDA and the Arnold Arboretum.
 Early 1911 found Meyer and his party exploring and collecting along the border of Mongolia and Siberia.
 Political unrest forced him westwards instead of continuing on into China.
 He journeyed up the Volga and then on to St. Petersburg and western Europe.
 He returned to the United States in April 1912 on the RMS Mauretania, one day behind the ill-fated Titanic.

+Third Asia-Europe expedition

-After a brief sojourn in America, Meyer prepared to return to Asia.
-The USDA Division of Forest Pathology tasked him with finding out whether chestnut blight was of Asian origin.
-He was able to prove that it had indeed developed in China.
-In December 1913, he and his party left Beijing for Shaanxi Province, then on to Shanxi and Henan Provinces, all the while collecting numerous specimens, scions, and seeds.
-He had intended to explore Gansu, but the loss of his interpreter and the presence of bandits curtailed his activities.
+After a brief stay in America, Meyer prepared to return to Asia.
+The USDA Division of Forest Pathology tasked him with determining the origins of chestnut blight, suspecting it originated in Asia.
+He successfully proved that it had developed in China.
+In December 1913, Meyer and his team departed Beijing for Shaanxi Province, then continued to Shanxi and Henan Provinces, collecting numerous specimens, scions, and seeds along the way.
+Although he had planned to explore Gansu, his activities were curtailed due to the loss of his interpreter and the presence of bandits.
 The expedition returned to Beijing, but soon set off again for the same area of country from which they had just returned, journeying on to Gansu and the Tibetan borderlands (now Qinghai).
-In November 1914, he journeyed north to Lanzhou to collect more specimens and finally began the return trip to Beijing at the beginning of 1915.
-After packing his specimens and collecting additional materials at Fairchild's request,the party traveled south to Hangzhou by way of Nanjing, and on to Shanghai and Japan and finally to America.
+In November 1914, he journeyed north to Lanzhou to collect more specimens, and finally began the return trip to Beijing at the beginning of 1915.
+After packing his specimens and collecting additional materials at Fairchild's request, the party traveled south to Hangzhou, and Huzhou Mount Mogan by way of Nanjing, and on to Shanghai and Japan and finally to America.